 Central to my research is an interdisciplinary methodology to explain how the political ecology of public beach spaces reveals an elaborate web of relationships between (non)humans and their lived environments.
 My methodology is rooted in the ocean literacy that I acquired as a surfer, as well as data-gathering techniques that I learned as a community scientist for Wildcoast/Costasalvaje’s “Marine Protected Area Watch” Program and USC Sea Grant’s “Urban Tides Community Science Initiative.”

 I hold a master’s degree in Latin American Studies from the Center for Iberian and Latin American Studies at the University of California, San Diego.
 Previous research analyzes the economic and cultural effects of the global surf industry in postwar El Salvador.
-My dissertation and master’s thesis are available upon request.
+My master’s thesis is available upon request.